Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Floer cohomology

 (the subscript in $\#_{\rho}$ is the gluing length, which in our previous description we had realized by translating the first datum by $\rho$ in $s$-direction).
 Our full parameter space is $\xi \in (\bR \times S^1) \cup \{\xi = -\infty\}$.
 We extend our choice \eqref{eq:makes-sense} arbitrarily to the rest of that space.

 Consider the parametrized moduli space of pairs $(\xi,u,k)$, where $k$ is as in \eqref{eq:evaluation-constraint}.
 In the limit where $\xi =(\rho,\tau)$ with $\rho \rightarrow \infty$, we can get broken solutions $(\tau,\tilde{u},u,k)$, where $(\tau,\tilde{u})$ is a point in the space contributing to $\Delta$, and $(u,k)$ (after rotation $t \mapsto t-\tau$) similarly contributes to $b_K$.
-Assuming transversality, such limits describe precisely the ends of the $1$-dimensional parametrized moduli spaces.
+Assuming transversality, such limits together with bubbling off of Floer trajectories describe the ends of the $1$-dimensional parametrized moduli spaces.
 By a standard argument, it follows that counting isolated points of the parametrized problem yields the desired cochain \eqref{eq:betaq}. \end{proof}

 \begin{discussion} The map \eqref{eq:pss} fits into a long exact sequence

 and the third term $\mathit{HF}^*(E,\alpha)_{\mathit{red}}$ comes with a refined BV operator